survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Conclusion

-Writing webpack plugins can be challenging at first due to the size of the API.
 When you begin to design a plugin, spend time studying existing plugins that are close enough.
 Develop plugins piece-wise so that you validate one piece at a time.
 Studying webpack source can give more insight given it's a collection of plugins itself.

 To recap: